 Before having children, especially boys, I did whatever I felt like doing.
 I ate all I wanted to, exercise only when I felt like it, and didn’t really care much about the need to exercise.

 Fast forward to having two adventurous, mostly outdoors kinda kids, I was struggling to keep up with them energy-wise.
 I don’t know what it is like with girls, however, I do know for the boys, I have to keep up with them, mentally, emotionally, and physically.

 So here’s how I have adapted to staying fit while raising boys that require me as a mom to keep up at all means necessary.

 Are you also struggling to keep up with your kids, especially the boys?
-Please feel free to add to my list, or ask your questions or concerns in our FORUM section.
+Please feel free to add to my list, or ask your questions or concerns below.
 I would be happy to help you!